diversityin-tech/diversityin-tech.github.io/about.markdown

 ### In the podcast you will discover stories of people from underrepresented groups in tech and learn from their experience.

 ## How to get in touch?
-If you want to propose some guests, take part in the show or just contact me you can do so on <a href="https://twitter.com/diverseintech">Twitter</a> or via <a href="mailto:contact@diversityin.tech">e-mail</a>.
+If you want to get in touch you can DM me on <a href="https://twitter.com/macpiotrowski89">Twitter</a>.